Lea Valley: Small scale farming

 North of Cheshunt the Lea Valley, particularly around Nazeing, is associated with market gardening, nurseries and garden centres.
 The industry once dominated the area from Ponders End, north through Enfield Lock, Waltham Cross and Cheshunt, to Wormley, Turnford and Nazeing, and spawned industries such as Pan Britannica Industries.
 In the 1930s the valley contained the largest concentration of greenhouses in the world.
 Stamp writing in 1948 described how glasshouses, originally established on the 'warm brickearth soils' of Tottenham and Edmonton in the 1880s, had been progressively driven north into the often poorer soils further north by the growth of London.
 At the same time the growth of industry had intensified the lack of winter sunshine.
 Today, in most parts south of Cheshunt greenhouses have been replaced by residential areas.

-Protection & preservation
+Protection and preservation

 The Lee Valley Park occupies large areas of the valley.
 An extensive area of open land, built up using rubble from the Blitz, is Hackney Marshes.
 By contrast, Walthamstow Marshes is retained as a Site of Special Scientific Interest (SSSI).